Sasho80/5.conditional_statements_advanced_-lab/README.md

 input	output	input	output	input	output	input	output
 12              17      Mr.     25      Ms.	13.5
 f	Miss	m               f               m       Master

+05.Problem: Small shop
+An enterprising Bulgarian opens neighborhood shops in several cities and sells at different prices depending on the city:

+city / product	coffee	water	beer	sweets	peanuts
+  Sofia 	0.50	0.80	1.20	1.45	1.60
+  Plovdiv	0.40	0.70	1.15	1.30	1.50
+  Varna	        0.45    0.70	1.10	1.35	1.55

+Write a program that reads a product (text), a city (text), and a quantity (decimal number) entered by the user, and calculates and prints how much the corresponding quantity of the selected product costs in the specified city.